Resources for Therapists & Mental Health Providers

 • Heroes of Hope: Suicide Prevention Course 2024

-• Available online through McLean Hospital, check out this "dynamic course designed to empower health care, educational, and industry professionals with the essential skills to reduce suicide and respond effectively in its aftermath."
+• Available online through McLean Hospital, check out this dynamic course designed to empower health care, educational, and industry professionals with the essential skills to reduce suicide and respond effectively in its aftermath."

 • VT Suicide Prevention Center Trainings